-= HOLD = Roy McMakin 'Cove' Table
+= SOLD = Roy McMakin 'Cove' Table

 Roy McMakin 'Cove' occasional table.
 Designed 1988 for Domestic Furniture Co.
 This piece has been professionally restored.

 H 21 in. x W 19 in. x D 19 in.

 Roy McMakin (1956-Present)